lithium147/buildit-crawler/README.md

 ## results

 The max pages found under https://wiprodigital.com/ is 283.
-This was found used a max depth of 8.
+This was found using a max depth of 8.
 Any larger depth doesn't increase the number of pages.

 ## tests